paolo2kk/GameDesign-notes/README.md

 # GameDesign-notes
-This is a repository where I store all my game design notes I take
+This is a repository where I store all my Game Design notes I take